philgyford/ansible-multi-django/README.md

 # My first Ansible playbook

-Very in progress.
+In progress.

 Designed to host multiple websites, from different git repositories, on a single webserver.
 Can be used with a Vagrant virtual machine and a DigitalOcean droplet (not tested with anything else).

-The `common` role sets up the basic machine. `postgresql` installs the database, but doesn't set up databases. `python` installs Python, pyenv, virtualenv and autoenv.
 The `apps` role sets up things like databases, Nginx, Gunicorn, virtualenvs, directories, etc for each separate app (website) we've added configuration for.
+The other roles set up the basic machine, without app-specific things.

 ## To customise this for your own use